ivome/aca-wall-of-quotes-2017Q1/README.md

 ### Chris Perkins

 - "Meeseeks don't usually have to exist for this long.
 It's getting weird!"
-(Mr. Meeseeks) Add 2/14/2017
+(Mr. Meeseeks) Added 2/14/2017